-This is the fourteenth in a series of blogs/interviews with senior executives who are thought leaders in the areas of Talent Acquisition, Career Development and Leadership who will share their perspectives on this ever present question.
+This is the thirtieth in a series of blogs/interviews with senior executives who are thought leaders in the areas of Talent Acquisition, Career Development and Leadership who will share their perspectives on this ever present question.

 Please share with us the top five characteristics (in priority order, first to fifth) of the most talented people you have encountered during your career, and your definition of each.
 The following are examples, please add or modify as you see fit.

 How do you communicate these characteristics to your HR and senior management team?

 The key characteristics described above are typically derived from the critical elements needed to drive functional excellence and overall company success, in addition, to fostering the company’s core values.
 If we hire the right people, we will foster a culture that drives superior performance but also ensures we have a collective employee base that values and embraces the company culture.
 Ultimately, the best way to convey these characteristics is to “just do it”.
 Work with your HR business partners to find and hire the best and drive excellent performance.
 Not every hire will be the best-fit, and for those that are not, it’s also important to learn quickly, make swift decisions and continue to build a team that thrives.

 How do you handle challenges to the existing culture by talent you have brought in?